-We recognise that some of the information required may be sensitive and personal in nature.
-We also recognise that where applicants are vulnerable and/ or have an unsettled housing history - for example if they are fleeing violence - they may not be able to provide as much information in support of their application.
+Domestic Abuse: We recognise that some of the information required to support an application where someone has been subject to domestic abuse, may be sensitive and personal in nature.
+We also recognise that where applicants are vulnerable and/ or have an unsettled housing history - for example if they are fleeing domestic violence, abuse or a course of conduct which could harm known as coercive control (and referred to in law within The Domestic Abuse Scotland Act 2018) - they may not be able to provide as much information in support of their application.
 We will therefore treat each case on its merits and will adopt a position of belief and trust.